tlswg/tls13-spec/draft-ietf-tls-tls13.md

 authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server unless an extension indicates otherwise.
+Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or the server unless negotiated by some extension.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).